What to Do After a Dog Bite

 Legal issues surrounding dog bite cases can be complex.
-An experienced attorney can help you navigate the legal system to pursue compensation for your injuries.
-Our Grand Junction personal injury lawyers at Peters & Nolan, LLC are well-versed in Colorado dog bite laws.
+An experienced Grand Junction dog bite injury lawyer can help you navigate the legal system to pursue compensation for your injuries.
+Our attorneys at Peters & Nolan, LLC are well-versed in Colorado dog bite laws.
 Call us at (970) 243-4357 to request a free consultation.
 When we handle the details of your case, you can focus on recovering from your dog bite injuries.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.